 - No screens before bed: Avoid all digital devices for at least an hour before bed, preferably two hours.
 The blue light emitted from screens can inhibit the body’s natural melatonin release.
 Here’s my true confession of what happened when I tried putting my toddler to bed with an iPad.

-- Consider melatonin: Short term melatonin supplements can be an effective way to get a child sleep cycle back on track.
+- Consider melatonin: Short-term melatonin supplements can be an effective way to get a child’s sleep cycle back on track.
 Melatonin is a natural substance produced by our bodies that gives us that “oh so sleepy” feeling.
 You can also trick your body into natural melatonin release by keeping lights dim and blocking natural light before bedtime.
-Melatonin can help kids fall asleep, but it doesn’t do much for kids who wake up in the middle of the night.
+Melatonin can help kids fall asleep.
+But it doesn’t do much for kids who wake up in the middle of the night.
 There are risks and limitations to melatonin use, and you should talk to your pediatrician before using this over-the-counter supplement.
 For more on melatonin use in children and the associated risks, please see my article, “Kids, Sleep and Melatonin.”

 - Teach your child to give their worries away: There is a tradition in Guatemala of teaching children to give their worries to little colorful dolls called worry dolls or trouble dolls.
 Children can tell the dolls their worries and then put the dolls under their pillow.
 According to legend, the dolls then worry for the child while the child sleeps peacefully.
 You can buy these inexpensive dolls online, or just use the same idea of teaching your child to “give away” his or her worries to an inanimate object such as a stuffed animal or a doll you already own.